 It only makes sense that many parents are concerned about their children getting into debt once they graduate from university.
 With that, some may consider paying their child’s fees associated with attending university up front, so the prospect of debt is eradicated.
 But is it a logical decision?

 On one hand, there is the obvious benefit that your child graduates from university debt-free.
-As well, although student loans do not show up on your credit file, some lenders do in fact take them into consideration when considering mortgage applications.
+Although student loans do not show up on your credit file, some lenders do in fact take them into consideration when assessing mortgage applications.
 Money Saving Expert, Martin Lewis, says that, “Having a student loan is worse than not having one when it comes to getting a mortgage.”
-Though be that as it may, paying your child’s university fees up front could actually leave you tens of thousands of pounds worse off, even if you’ve got enough savings anyway.
+But don’t let make you jump to pay it off even if you’ve got enough savings, as paying your child’s university fees up front could actually leave you tens of thousands of pounds worse off.

 Why?
 When you understand how student loan repayment works, you come to realise that paying the fees up front can be bad financial logic.
 This is because graduates are only required to pay it off if they earn enough.
 On top of that, any and all remaining debt is wiped after 30 years, meaning that if your child never gets a job earning over the threshold, they won’t have repaid a single penny.
 Of course, the hope behind your child attending university is that they graduate and go on to earn a high salary— however, even those earning over £25,000 will never pay it back within the 30 years.